AMS Sexual Assault Support Center | AMS Sexual Assault Support Center Phone604.827.5180

 What is Consent?

-Consent to sexual activities is about communication, boundaries, control, and comfort.
-It is more than a legal obligation; it’s also a way to learn about your partner, bring you closer, and make sure everyone feels safe and is having fun.
-Consent to sexual boundaries is a wonderful expression of care and respect for another person.
-Consent to sexual activity must be freely given, ongoing, informed, unimpaired, explicit, and enthusiastic.
-There should be an enthusiastic ‘yes’ both verbally and physically.
+Consent in sex is more than a legal obligation; it’s also a way to learn about your partner, bring you closer, and make sure everyone feels safe and is having fun.
+The goal of practicing consent is to reduce the likelihood of causing harm to others and to experience mutual pleasure.
+Respecting sexual boundaries is a wonderful expression of care and respect for another person.

-Boundaries should be discussed together before and during sexual activity – that can sound like, “I don’t like that” “I’m not ready to do that,” and “I want to try something else first.”
+Boundaries can evolve during sexual activity – this can sound like, “I don’t like that” “I’m not ready to do that,” and “I want to try something else first.”
 Discussing consent and boundaries can also be sexy, it can sound like “how are you feeling about this?” “would you like it if I… ?” “let me know if you want to go slow…”

-All partners should be awake, alert, and sober.
-It is not your partner’s job to resist or say ‘no.’ It is your job to respect boundaries and seek clarification if you are unsure.
-Don’t assume what your partner wants or doesn’t want.
-There is no implied consent – what someone wears, what or how much they are drinking, or what they have done before does not imply consent.
+Consent cannot be “assumed” or coerced.
+It is not your partner’s job to resist or say ‘no.’ What someone wears, what or how much they are drinking, or what they have done before does not imply consent.
 Consent to one form of sexual activity does not imply consent to another activity; it is okay to say no to one thing and yes to another.
-Consent is an ongoing process involving verbal and physical check-ins.
+Finally, remember that consent is a voluntary agreement- if it’s not free and informed, it’s not voluntary.

 Consent and the Law